nlowe/harbor-tag-retention-proposal/README.md

 At the heart of Tag Retention is the `Rule`.
 These can be something as simple as "Keep Everything" to something as complex as "Delete all tags with any of these
 labels: `[foo, bar, ...]` older than `x` days."
-Rules are tied together in a `Filter Chain` in order of precedence.
-The filter chain is guaranteed to be handed tags in descending order of tag creation, grouped by repo and then by project.
-The filter chain may receive tags for any one of these projects, but once a tag for a project has been received the chain will continue to receive tags for that project (sorted by creation date descending) until no more tags remain for that project.
-This enables the creation of filters that need to know about the state of the while filter chain.

-For example, If I have two projects and two repos in each project:

-* `projectA/repo1`
-* `projectA/repo3`
-* `projectB/repo2`
-* `projectB/repo4`

-Let's say the filter chain receives tags for `projectB/repo2` first.
-It will then receive ***all*** tags for `projectB/repo2` until no more tags remain for that Project and Repository.
-The process repeats until there are no more projects and repositories left to process.
+Rules apply to one or more Projects, Repositories, and Tags.
+For each Project and Repository, the rules that apply to it are composed into a Filter Chain.

 ### The Filter Chain